 Refer to the Onsite Water Reuse Program Guidebook for more info.

-- Submit a Water Budget Application and Water Use Calculator to SFPUC-Water Resources Division (SFPUC-WRD)
+- Submit a Water Budget Application and Water Use Calculator to SFPUC-Water Resources Division (SFPUC-WRD).

-- Submit a Non-potable Implementation Plan to SFPUC-WRD (district-scale projects only)
+- Submit a Non-potable Implementation Plan to SFPUC-WRD (district-scale projects only).

-- Submit Application for Permit to Operate to San Francisco Department of Public Health- Environmental Health (SFDPH-EH)
+- Submit Application for Permit to Operate to San Francisco Department of Public Health- Environmental Health (SFDPH-EH).

-- Obtain Encroachment Permit from San Francisco Public Works (SFPW) (if applicable)
+- Obtain Encroachment Permit from San Francisco Public Works (SFPW) if applicable.

-- Obtain Plan Check Approval from San Francisco Department of Building Inspection-Plumbing Inspection Division (SFDBI-PID) and SFDPH-EH and Complete System Construction
+- Obtain Plan Check Approval from San Francisco Department of Building Inspection-Plumbing Inspection Division (SFDBI-PID) and SFDPH-EH and Complete System Construction.

-- Conduct a Cross-Connection Test with SFPUC-Water Quality Division (WQD) and Complete Post-Construction Inspection
+- Conduct a Cross-Connection Test with SFPUC-Water Quality Division (WQD) and Complete Post-Construction Inspection.

-- Submit Documentation for a Permit to Operate from SFDPH-EH
+- Submit Documentation for a Permit to Operate from SFDPH-EH.

-- Obtain a Permit to Operate from SFDPH-EH
+- Obtain a Permit to Operate from SFDPH-EH.

-- Operate in Conditional Startup Mode
+- Operate in Conditional Startup Mode.

-- Operate in Final Use Mode with SFDPH-EH Approval
+- Operate in Final Use Mode with SFDPH-EH Approval.

 - SFDPH-EH Rules and Regulations

-- Blueprint for Onsite Water Systems
+- Guidebook for Commissioning an Onsite Water Treatment System

 - Case Studies of San Francisco Non-potable Water Projects